 Classical Studies

-The Classical Studies major and minor is eligible only to students who matriculated in the fall of 2021 or 2022.
+The Classical Studies major and minor are eligible only to students who matriculated in the fall of 2021 or 2022.
 Students who matriculated in fall 2022 may select to follow the requirements for Classical Studies or Ancient Greek and Roman Studies.
 Students who matriculated in the fall of 2023 or later will follow requirements for Ancient Greek and Roman Studies.

 Mission Statement

 The Department of Classical Studies offers courses in the languages and culture of ancient Greece and Rome.
 Students are introduced to the intellectual, social, political, and cultural histories of the ancient Greeks and Romans.
 Our curriculum engenders a critical exploration of how the ideas and works of the ancient Greeks and Romans remain relevant in the modern world.
-We study both how the ancient Greeks and Romans understood their world and how modern societies have reconstructed them.
+We study both how the ancient Greeks and Romans understood their world and how modern societies have reconstructed it.
 Through the study of the languages, histories, cultures, and contexts of the ancient Mediterranean, our program emphasizes flexibility with diverse types of evidence through interdisciplinary approaches to knowledge, the development of critical and analytical skills, and an appreciation for how ancient and modern intersect in ways that show the continued influence of the Greco-Roman past on our lives today.

 Faculty